Missions

 IRIS

-The primary goal of the Interface Region Imaging Spectrograph (IRIS) explorer is to understand how the solar atmosphere is energized.
-The IRIS investigation combines advanced numerical modeling with a high resolution UV imaging spectrograph.
+The primary goal of the Interface Region Imaging Spectrograph (IRIS) explorer was to understand how the solar atmosphere is energized.
+The IRIS investigation combined advanced numerical modeling with a high resolution UV imaging spectrograph.

-Our next generation imaging spectrographs, ESIS and MOSES, obtain spectroscopic data over a wide field of view in every exposure.
-We will have comprehensive observational access to the physics of reconnection events, for the first time observing reconnection “from the inside out.”
+Our next-generation imaging spectrographs, MOSES (Multi-Order Extreme Ultraviolet Spectrograph) and ESIS (Extreme Ultraviolet Snapshot Imaging Spectrograph), obtained spectroscopic data over a wide field of view in every exposure.
+We were able to get comprehensive observational access to the physics of reconnection events, for the first time observing reconnection “from the inside out.”

-The PrintSat mission is a technology demonstration to access the effectiveness of additive manufacturing (i.e. 3D printing) and the Windform XT material for use as a material for space structures.
+The PrintSat mission was a technology demonstration to access the effectiveness of additive manufacturing (i.e. 3D printing) and the Windform XT material for use as a material for space structures.